 Where are the suppliers?

 Understanding your suppliers’ geographic location is critical not only to executing a robust network design but also in mitigating risk.
 Understanding the production and shipping locations of your suppliers during a period of disruption allows you to execute contingency plans developed during modeling exercises.

 For instance, when an overseas disruption affects a foreign supplier, maintaining a geographical awareness of primary supply chain partners is vital.
-Combine location information with advanced understanding of alternative sources and you can facilitate a rapid crisis response that protects customer experience and prevents other breaks in the supply chain.
+Combine location information with advanced understanding of alternative sources and you have supply chain visibility that can facilitate a rapid crisis response to protect the customer experience and prevent other breaks in the supply chain.

 Where are the customers?

 Your customers and their demand drives everything about your supply chain.
 From the locations of your distribution centers to the shipping options available to meet customer service requirements, having a detailed understanding of the concentration of demand means you can work backwards to develop efficient and reliable options to keep them happy.

 Take for example an emerging market in a different region of the country.
 Customer expectations for delivery are very high.
 Not providing a high level of service is not an option.
 Options exist to leverage expedited freight but may make the price point too high or erode the margin on the product.
 A partner warehouse may be a good option to position inventory to meet service levels without investing in owned brick and mortar.

 Supply chain visibility supplies the data required to craft the best solution for your unique set of circumstances.